Attention-Deficit/Hyperactivity Disorder, Adult

 - Difficulty waiting for a turn

 Research on the casual elements of ADHD tends to focus on younger children.
 In terms of genetics, 25 percent of close relatives of a child with ADHD also have the condition—indicating that genetics play an important role in the development of ADHD.
-Research by Child Psychiatry Branch of the National Institute of Mental Health found that compared to children without ADHD, children with the condition generally have a 3-4 percent reduction in volume in important regions of the brain including the frontal lobes, temporal gray matter, caudate nucleus, and cerebellum.
+Research by the Child Psychiatry Branch of the National Institute of Mental Health found that compared to children without ADHD, children with the condition generally have a 3 to 4 percent reduction in volume in important regions of the brain including the frontal lobes, temporal gray matter, caudate nucleus, and cerebellum.
 These brain structures play a vital role in solving problems, planning ahead, restraining impulses, and understanding the behavior of others.

 Generally, hyperactivity symptoms are less prevalent in adulthood, but symptoms of inattention and impulsivity often persist.
 Therapy for adults with ADHD generally incorporates skills to improve everyday functions such as time management, organization, goal execution.
 Therapy also helps target emotion regulation, impulse control, and stress management.
 By improving emotional and interpersonal self-regulation, adults can more confidently navigate work as well as familial and social relationships.

-Many adults with ADHD have received negative social feedback—from parents, teachers, employers, and peers—through the course of their academic or employment history that can damage their confidence, self-esteem, of beliefs about their capabilities.
+Many adults with ADHD have received negative social feedback—from parents, teachers, employers, and peers—through the course of their academic or employment history that can damage their confidence, self-esteem, or beliefs about their capabilities.
 Cognitive behavioral therapy (CBT) can help identify negative biases in thinking that reduce motivation and perpetuate avoidance behaviors and help cultivate a range of adaptive behaviors.
 Mindfulness mediation training can also improve sustained attention to tasks and the ability to work through problems.

 Treatment may also be targeted towards other mood and anxiety disorders that commonly co-occur in adults with ADHD.